 - 1. Connect the Base receiver to the Emlid Flow App.
 Follow the instructions in the previous section. - 2.
-From the main screen, navigate to Correction Input and turn this OFF
+From the main screen, navigate to Correction Input and turn this OFF a.
+Select the radio frequency that the base and rover will be paired to.
+Write this down for future reference.
+We suggest using a frequency closer to 900.

-3. Navigate to Base Output settings and select LoRa radio, then tap the pencil icon
+3. Navigate to Base Output settings and select LoRa radio, then tap the pencil icon b.
+Set the Output power to maximum, and the air data rate to 9.11.